Close

 2. Position

 2.1.
 Informed financial consent should be part of sound ethical professional practice.
-This includes providing the patient with information regarding ongoing maintenance of treatment provided.

 2.2.
-Informed financial consent may not be appropriate if it would delay and therefore compromise emergency patient care.
+Informed financial consent may not be appropriate if it would delay and therefore compromise

-2.3.
-The clinical relationship between a dentist and a patient is independent of the source of funding for the patient’s treatment.
-Nevertheless, an ethical approach to patient healthcare should incorporate consideration by the provider of the ability of the patient to pay out-of-pocket expenses for a dental service.
+incorporate consideration by the provider of the ability of the patient to pay out-of-pocket expenses for a

 2.4.
 Dental fees may be based on either an itemised schedule of treatment or on the time taken to complete the dental procedure.
 Accordingly, the dentist may only be able to estimate a range of fees based on the expected time to undertake the procedure and the anticipated complexity of the procedure.
-Similarly, if the planned procedure is changed during the procedure due to unforeseen circumstances, this may also result in a change to the final fee charged by the dentist.
-Any such change should be advised at an
+Similarly, if the planned procedure is changed during the procedure due to unforeseen circumstances, this may also result in a change to the final fee charged by the Dental Practitioner.
+Any such change should be advised at an appropriate time.

 2.5.
 Any information about expected charges provided to the patient prior to treatment should include advice that the estimate is not guaranteed and the cost to the patient may increase if the planned procedure takes longer than expected or other procedures are required.

 2.6.
-Where charging is based on an itemised schedule of treatment, dentists should provide the patient with the relevant item numbers from The Australian Schedule of Dental Services and Glossary or the appropriate government schedule item numbers for each of the proposed dental services to enable the patient to confirm the applicable private health insurance benefit or government rebate.
+Where charging is based on an itemised schedule of treatment, Dental Practitioners should provide the patient with the relevant item numbers from The Australian Schedule of Dental Services and Glossary or the appropriate government schedule item numbers for each of the proposed dental services to enable the patient to confirm the applicable private health insurance benefit or government rebate.

 2.8.
-Where patients are concerned with the cost for a dental service, they should discuss their concerns directly with their treating dentist.
+Where patients are concerned with the cost for a dental service, they should discuss their concerns

 Policy Information